-Seeking the Other Side, forthcoming THIS spring by Fleur de Lis Press, is a collection of poems in three parts: Ways of Touching, Tree Forms, The Casey Poems.
+Seeking the Other Side, published this spring by Fleur de Lis Press, is a collection of poems in three parts: Ways of Touching, Tree Forms, The Casey Poems.
 The cover features a painting of Yvonne Petkus, my friend and colleague here at WKU, and for that I am so grateful!

 Publisher: Fleur-de-Lis Press

 List Price: $16.00

 Here are few tickler blurbs . . .

 “I know this hole, but how?/I have to kneel to look through,” writes Jane Olmsted in her powerful collection, Seeking the Other Side.
 The “hole” quoted refers to the literal cavity that has caught her attention, yet Olmsted’s looking at the negative space of a great loss, too—a loss that must be lived with, if not understood.
 This poet ruptures the cliche, asking “Would the glass remain half-full if a fist/ripped out the heart and settled/into that slippery absence?”
 There are no answers metaphor or pathetic fallacy can provide, only more thoughtfully shaped questioning, “habits of noticing,” “strange pronunciations/of familiar places.”
 Poems about memory, loss, and the self’s adjustments are collected with poems about trees and the forms of trees, which provide arms and roots to what feels devastatingly vacant.
 In life as in thought, “there is cavity involved,” yet, as this poet makes beautifully clear, there is form and shape and listening: “if you have no answer,/ go then to the lonely place—/I will meet you there.”